 In 2012, the number 343 bus caught fire outside my bedroom window in southeast London.
 Caught fire might be misleading.
-Rather, it exploded, rattling my windows, waking me up, and drawing most of the neighbors – or at least those who did not have to go off to work at 8am – out into the street to look.
+Rather, it exploded, rattling my windows, waking me up, and drawing most of the neighbours – or at least those who did not have to go off to work at 8 AM – out into the street to look.
 I knew the 343 bus well – it was my route to the supermarket, to my girlfriend’s house, to the cinema, the pub, the park.
-I, along with my fellow neighbors, rode it almost every day.
+I, along with my fellow neighbours, rode it almost every day.
 It was, I thought, ‘my’ bus.
 So it was strange to walk outside in my pyjamas and slippers that early March morning and join the gaping sodality as the big red bus burned before our eyes.

 No one was injured – that much we could tell.
 The ambulance was off to the side, the paramedics idle.
 Nor were the fire brigade in any big hurry to do much about it.
 ‘Best to let it burn itself out,’ one of them told me as his colleagues languidly sprayed the flames.
 Slowly, the big red vehicle disintegrated in front of my eyes.

 I’m not sure what was more bizarre: the burning bus itself of the pictures of the burning bus – my burning bus – on news sites, in the paper, on TV.
 The police were not treating the incident as suspicious, which struck me as odd.
 Not that I suspected terrorism – not at all.
 But still, a burning bus, or rather an exploding bus, struck me as incredibly suspicious.
 A robbery of sorts.
 That was our local bus, I felt like shouting.
 And now it’s gone, without so much as a police investigation.